rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _stream_id:0000007b000001c850d9950ea6196b1a4812081265faa1c7
 ```

-If the log stream contains too many logs, then it is good idea limiting the number of returned logs with [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter).
+If the log stream contains too many logs, then it is a good idea to limit the number of returned logs with a [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter).
 For example, the following
 query selects logs for the given stream for the last hour:

 ```logsql